 Legal Interest, Standing up for a Cause, or Plain Old PR?

-Yes, it would be naive to overlook the potential points for goodwill that brands stand to potentially amass as a result of the mass-publication of their social cases.
-Everlane’s Instagram post was particularly striking in this sense, as it walks a fine line between publicizing the ethos of the brand and banking on the legal battle of another to gain Instagram impressions in hopes of raising brand awareness and boosting sales.
+It would be naive to overlook the potential points for goodwill that brands stand to potentially amass as a result of the mass-publication of their social cases; Patagonia has certainly fared well as a result of its actions.
+But Everlane’s Instagram post was particularly striking in this sense, as it walks a fine line between publicizing the ethos of the brand and banking on the legal battle of another to gain Instagram impressions in hopes of raising brand awareness and boosting sales.